 We have a designated member of staff for contact on all tenant participation issues.
-We will provide training to staff on tenant participation, customer care and equalities issues.
+We will provide training to staff on tenant participation, customer care, complaints handling and equalities issues.
 We want to provide a service where every tenant and other customer has their individual needs recognised and is treated fairly and with respect.
-We will ensure staff are kept updated on consultation activity through our internal Intranet/email and newsletters.
+We will ensure staff are kept updated on consultation activity through our internal Intranet/email and newsletters and Communication folders on our system.
 We will plan engagement with specific consideration given to cultural, historical, religious, social and communication issues.